rust-lang/rfcs/text/0000-ptr-to-field.md

     - Some other variations of the syntax are ...
         - `Type::field` // This is bad because it conflicts with associated method, and there isn't a way to disambiguate them easily
         - `Type~field`  // This adds a new sigil to the language
+- How will pointer metadata be handled for more exotic Custom DSTs?
+    - see @CAD97's example [here](https://github.com/rust-lang/rfcs/pull/2708#discussion_r296933269)
+        > Note that this doesn't require equivalent metadata: a theoretical pointer with two metadatas could be split into two child fat pointers with one or the other metadata.

 # Future possibilities
 [future-possibilities]: #future-possibilities